Izenda7Series/docs/ref/models/QuerySourceInfo.rst

    *  -  **querySourceCategoryName** |br|
          string
       -
-      -  The name of the query source category containing the query source -
+      -  The name of the :term:`query source category` containing the query source -

 .. container:: toggle